-Russia Beyond presents three itineraries for curious, hungry, and nature-loving football fans in Boris Yeltsin’s birthplace.
+Russia Beyond presents three itineraries for curious, hungry, and nature-loving tourists in Boris Yeltsin’s birthplace.

 Another popular and rather ubiquitous network is the A ty gde?
 (Where are you?) burger cafe.
 For just $2-5 you can order a burger in a black bun, or if you’re on a diet you can opt to have your pattie wrapped in a lettuce leaf.
 In the café on 29 Malysheva street, you can order meat, tuna, and chicken steaks on the cheap (the most expensive one costs $7.50).